michielfb/magento2-vatid/README.md

 `composer require michielfb/magento2-vatid`

 ## Example
-On a address a VAT-number is entered as NL123456789B01 combined with the country NL.
+On a address a VAT-number is entered as NL123456789B01 and selects the country Netherlands (NL).
 By default Magento will mark this as invalid.

 When this plug-in is used the country prefix will be stripped from the VAT-number resulting in the VAT-number 123456789B01.
 Magento will mark this VAT-number as valid\*.